Understanding Hydration Errors

 Why Mismatches Happen

-The core issue: dynamic values
+The core issue is dynamic values:

 <div>{Date.now()}</div>